Liz McManus: Private life

 She was formerly married to John McManus; the couple had four children.
 They publicly separated in 2006.
 John McManus, a physician in general practice, was a Labour member of Bray Town Council from 1999 to 2009.

 By February 2015 McManus had been with her new partner, Sean, also active in the Labour Party, for ten years.
+McManus stated the pair met three weeks after her split from her first husband.